![]() |

 It was 1971, and I was nine years old when my family traveled

-If we were, our visits didn’t last long.
+If we were, our visits lasted only a short time.

-with any warmth and hospitality and, although we were already booked at the
+with any warmth and hospitality.
+Although we were already booked at the

-Maui Seaside Hotel, we seemed to spend more time at the home of Roland and Sally
+Maui Seaside Hotel, we spent more time at the home of Roland and Sally

 Sanchez.
 During those times, we children were either sent upstairs to play in

-the eldest girl’s room, or we were sent outside for most of the day until we
+the eldest girl's room or outside for most of the day until we

 were called in for an early supper.
 The yard was huge and neatly manicured